You found our list of fictional examples of bad leaders.

 There is no shortage of bad bosses in pop culture, because terrible managers make for entertaining television or movies.
 However, these horrible leaders are much less amusing when encountered in real life.
 While many of the examples on this list are extreme, the underlying behaviors and attitudes are also sadly common.

 Many managers are talented and competent professionals but flawed leaders.
 These bosses can be clueless, overly or underly confident, self-serving, and at times, downright abusive.
-By understanding the qualities of bad leaders and identifying examples in the media, leaders can have more honest conversations, reflect on their own management styles from a safe distance, and strive to be better leaders.
+By understanding the qualities of good leaders and bad leaders and identifying examples in the media, leaders can have more honest conversations, reflect on their own management styles from a safe distance, and strive to be better leaders.
 Bad or bumbling fictional bosses can serve as cautionary tales that prevent real-life managers from making mistakes.